GSoC Project Ideas 2026

 The command-line utility must apply all necessary changes in the OpenWISP database via the REST API.
 If any required modifications cannot be performed with the current API, the contributor will be responsible for implementing the missing functionality.

 To facilitate authentication, the utility will guide users in retrieving their OpenWISP REST API token.
 A proposed approach is to provide a link to the OpenWISP admin interface, where users can generate and copy their API token easily.
+The WebSocket connection should authenticate using this API token.

 Support running multiple instances, where each instance manages a separate VPN server independently.
+Each instance could be identified by a dedicated configuration file or other suitable mechanism.

 Implement structured logging with dedicated log files for each instance, adhering to Linux logging best practices and supporting log rotation.